DomosHaidou/coderoncode/books/magetdd.md

 {% contentfor description %}
 **Magento and Testing**, well those are two words that you don't hear together very often do you?

-That is the main motivation behind this book, is my attempt to **lower the barrier of entry** that a lot of developers experience when trying to build testable extensions.
+That is the main motivation behind this book, it is my attempt to **lower the barrier of entry** that a lot of developers experience when trying to build testable extensions.

 By buying the **early access** version, you will get the DRM free book in the following formats at an **introductory price**: